inferno-framework/carin-for-blue-button-test-kit/README.md

 ### CPCDS Reference Implementation Client

 To try out these tests without a Carin for Blue Button client implementation, you may run them using the [CPCDS Reference Implementation Client](https://github.com/carin-alliance/cpcds-client-ri).
-Use this [forked repository](https://github.com/emichaud998/cpcds-client-ri), which been adjusted to work with this test kit.

 1. Follow the instructions listed [here](https://github.com/carin-alliance/cpcds-client-ri?tab=readme-ov-file#running-app-locally)
    to get the CPCDS Reference Implementation Client running locally.